What Are The Two Divisions Of Autonomic Nervous System

 Conclusion

 Understanding the two divisions of the autonomic nervous system—the sympathetic and parasympathetic branches—is essential for comprehending how your body maintains balance and responds to various stimuli.
 The sympathetic nervous system prepares you for action, while the parasympathetic nervous system promotes relaxation and conserves energy.
-This intricate interplay is vital for overall health and well-being.
+This complex interplay is vital for overall health and well-being.